tgree/psdb/README.txt

 which will require super-user privileges.
 Alternatively, you can run all commands from the root of the repository.

+If you are on a Linux machine, it is also recommended to install the udev rules file that will allow non-sudo access to the debug probes (otherwise you must run the psdb tools using sudo) to anybody that is a member of the 'usb'
+group:

+sudo addgroup usb
+sudo adduser YOUR_USER_NAME usb sudo cp -r etc/* /etc/

+This command is not necessary on macOS since USB devices are accessible without super-user privileges.
+If your debug probe is connected when you install the udev rules, you may need to hot-plug it in order for the new rules to take effect.
+Also, if you just added yourself to the usb group then you will need to start a new shell session for that permission to take effect.

 ===============================================================================
 python3 -m psdb.flash_tool <params>